cdk7/aws-certified-cloud-practitioner-prep/README.md

 ## Download the Full Manual
 Download the complete AWS Certified Cloud Practitioner Manual as a [PDF file](https://github.com/cdk7/aws-certified-cloud-practitioner-prep/raw/main/docs/pdf/aws-certified-cloud-practitioner-prep.pdf) .

+## IMPORTANT
+You can find more than 700 questions [https://github.com/cdk7/aws-certified-cloud-practitioner-prep/tree/main/exam_prep/aws_clf-c02_questions.xlsx] of AWS certified cloud practitioner examination to practice!

 ## License
 This project is licensed under the MIT License—see [LICENSE](LICENSE) for details.